-This relates to Judicial Review Procedure Immigration Cases and provides the details of the steps involved in filing a judicial review for UK Visa and Immigration Refusals and 10 Year Ban decisions such as visit visa refusal, family visit visa refusal, Tier 1 Entrepreneur Refusals and bans.
+This relates to Judicial Review Procedure after UK Visa and Immigration Decision.
+And provides the details of the steps involved in filing a judicial review for UK Visa and Immigration Refusals and 10 Year Ban decisions such as visit visa refusal, family visit visa refusal, Tier 1 Entrepreneur Refusals and bans.

 A judicial review application is made to either the High Court or the Upper Tribunal.
 It is a remedy of the last resort because it can only be used where there is no adequate alternative available.